-October Garden Tips 2022 by Peyton Ellas, UCCE Master Gardener
+by Peyton Ellas, UCCE Master Gardener

 We've had a taste of autumn already in September this year, but October is really when sweater season starts.
-We can still have many warm, or even hot, days, but these are balanced by the shorter days and cooler nights.
+We can still have many warm, or even hot, days; these are balanced by the shorter days and cooler nights.
 If you are paying attention, you will notice more irrigation water runoff and puddling.
-You may notice some new foliage growth, or flowers on plants that have been snoozing for a few months.
-We are still in a drought, but the change of season allows us to breathe a little easier perhaps: another summer got through--and this summer was particularly hard on our garden plants.
-Even established low-water-use gardens might look a bit worn out or may have needed more water than you were able to give them.
+You may be noticing new foliage growth or flowers on plants that have been snoozing for a few months.

 PLANTING: October is a busy month for planting.
 As always, try to plant in the morning.
 In the vegetable garden, plant chard, spinach, turnips, beets, snow peas, carrots, cilantro, lettuce, and Asian greens from seed.
-Plant seedlings of greens, broccoli, cauliflower, cabbage, and bulb onions.
+Continue planting seedlings of greens, broccoli, cauliflower, cabbage, and bulb onions.